 We performed a failure analysis on studs connecting the outer head cover to the stay ring of an electric-generating turbine.
 This was done by evaluating the finite element model of another engineering firm.

 In general, the accuracy of finite element results is dependent on how well the finite element model and its applied loading represent the actual part and loading conditions.
-Simplifications in geometry and how the mechanical interaction between connecting parts (such as bolted joints and weldments) is represented in a finite element model can have a significant effect on finite element results.
-Likewise, how the extents, or boundaries, of a finite element model are constrained from movement (translation and/or rotation) can greatly affect the results of an analysis.
-Additionally, the accuracy of finite element results is also dependent on the applied loads which may be complex and not easily defined or applied to a finite element model.
+Simplifications in geometry and how the mechanical interaction between connecting parts (such as bolted joints and weldments) represented in a finite element model can have a significant effect on the results.

 We perform Failure Analysis on numerous types of equipment for clients in industries including manufacturing, petrochemical and energy.